jbaudanza/project-packets/butt_sub/sub.md

       case 1:  // Element
       case 9:  // Document
       case 11: // Document fragment
         // This block of code is executed if the nodeType is any of the three above
         // Get the top element of the node child = node.firstChild;
         // This block will keep looping until the variable child has no value (is null) while (child)
         {
-        // call this function on the child (recursion!!!) walk(child);
+          // call this function on the child.
+Notice that the walk function
+          // is now calling itself.
+This is called recursion. walk(child);
-        // get the next element from node, which is the child's first sibling next = child.nextSibling;
+          // get the next element on the node, which is the child's first sibling next = child.nextSibling;
           child = next;
         }
         // Exit the switch
         break;

       case 3: // Text node
         // Perform the substitution on this node because it is a text node. handleText(node);
         break;
   }
 }